 Cash? (bit cold this one!)

-Time flies when you’re having fun (with your partner!).
-The 1st anniversary clock theme shows that you’re both in this for the long term – and now have a way of measuring it.
+The 1st anniversary has clocks as its modern theme and shows that you’re both in this for the long term – and now have a way of measuring it.

-A cool vintage timepiece from Chrono 24 (Cartier for her, Omega for his nibs)
+A cool vintage timepiece from Chrono 24 (Cartier for her),

 Visit Big Ben and the Houses of Parliament ( if you are in the UK), though you may have to write to your MP to get inside; other clock towers around the world are available